laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Transform your app into a SPA with wire:navigate

-Our online store already feels pretty good.
-But what if I tell you that we can make it even better with the lowest amount of effort possible?
+Our online store is already quite impressive.
+But what if I told you we could enhance it with minimal effort?
 Livewire v3 comes with a new HTML attribute named [`wire:navigate`](https://livewire.laravel.com/docs/navigate#basic-usage).
 When used, it will only fetch the new HTML and replace the current one, instead of reloading the whole page.

 Let's add the `wire:navigate` attribute on the link to the cart in *resources/views/livewire/cart-preview.blade.php*: